EvanDarwin/poster3/docs/index.rst

 0.7 (TBD):
-    - Added callback parameters to MutipartParam and multipart_encode so you can add progress indicators to your applications
+    - Added callback parameters to MutipartParam and multipart_encode so you can add progress indicators to your applications.
+Thanks to Ludvig Ericson for the suggestion.
-    - Fixed a bug where posting to a url that returned a 401 code would hang
+    - Fixed a bug where posting to a url that returned a 401 code would hang.
+      Thanks to Patrick Guido and Andreas Loupasakis for the bug reports.
+    - MultipartParam.from_params will now accept MultipartParam instances as the values of a dict object passed in.
+The parameter name must match the key corresponding to the parameter in the dict.
+Thanks to Matthew King for the suggestion.

 0.9 (future):
     - Finalize API